tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 {% assign caption_outlier = "Made up distribution with outliers" %}
 {% include caption_image.html imgpath="/figures/distribution_figs/normal_distribution_with_more_impactful_outliers.png" alt="Contrived example" caption=caption_outlier %}

 then we need more **robust statistics**.
-Very clearly most of your data occurs between 30 and 70 ms, but the abnormalities cause our mean (and standard deviation) to deviate from our understanding of the "center".
+Very clearly most of your data occurs between 30 and 70 ms, but the abnormalities cause our mean to deviate from our understanding of the "center".
 From the histograms above, the median tends to be closer to the high frequency "center", at least more than the mean.

 ### Different Distributions
 Finally - are you really dealing with skew, or is it just a different distribution?
 Not everything is a normal distribution, so don't fall into that trap.